Things to See & Do

 Onslow Salt Pty Ltd is one of the largest employers in Onslow.
 The state-of-the-art solar salt plant occupies approximately 90 square kilometres of what was natural salt flats in the immediate surroundings.

-Since the establishment of Onslow Salt’s ponds, many species of bird and wildlife have been attracted to the area.
-You may see pelicans, cormorants, wading birds, sea eagles as well as kangaroos, emus and wild turkeys during your visit.
+Since the establishment of Onslow Salt’s ponds, many species of bird and wildlife have been attracted to the area and you may see pelicans, cormorants, wading birds, sea eagles, as well as kangaroos, emus and wild turkeys during your visit.

 Chevron’s Wheatstone Gas Project

-For more things to do in Onslow visit the Onslow Visitor’s Centre at ashburton.wa.gov.au
+For more things to see and do in Onslow visit the Onslow Visitor Centre at ashburton.wa.gov.au